 It’s critical to have strategies to reach a goal to keep you on track.
 When you’re trying to reach a goal (or considering getting started on one), it can be challenging to get yourself in a positive frame of mind.
 It’s easy to get bogged down in regrets about what you should have done differently, that you should have started sooner, how long it’s going to take, or how hard it’s going to be.
 I have gone through all of those excuses (and more) in my journey towards self-improvement.
 It’s easier and a lot more comfortable to stay the same, but remember that doing nothing is also a choice and a risk.

-My two biggest goals are continuing my wellness journey (eating healthy food, getting fit and strong and becoming healthier), and pursuing traditional publication for my debut novel, Twist of Fate.
+My two biggest goals are continuing my wellness journey (eating healthy food, getting fit and strong and becoming healthier), and pursuing traditional publication for my debut novel, Sweet Redemption.
 Today I’m sharing another cottage sunset picture with you because nothing inspires me and puts me in a more positive frame of mind than nature.
 And underneath the picture, I’m providing my best strategies to reach a goal!

 What is a goal that you are currently working towards?
 Is there a goal that you are considering adding to your list?